openSUSE/news-o-o/_posts/2010-05-20-opensuse-strategy-meeting.markdown

 After much discussion, we're finally ready to bring together these important bits of information into a cohesive statement that everyone can unify around.
 As such, we, the members of the Strategy Team, will be meeting in Nuremberg the weekend of May 28th to formalize a draft of our strategy that will be available publicly for open discussion and comment.

 The weekend strategy retreat will be preceded by a General Board Meeting Friday morning and a Meet & Greet for the general public Friday evening.
-If you are in the Nuremberg area or are willing to travel to Nuremberg, we invite you for a sociable evening of chat and drinks at the SUSE-Nuremberg offices at 6:00 p.m, SUSE Linux Products GmbH, Ground Floor/ErdgeschoÃŸ, MaxfeldstraÃŸe 5, 90409 NÃ¼rnberg.
+If you are in the Nuremberg area or are willing to travel to Nuremberg, we invite you for a sociable evening of chat and drinks at the SUSE-Nuremberg offices at 6:00 p.m, SUSE Linux Products GmbH, Ground Floor/Erdgeschoß, Maxfeldstraße 5, 90409 Nürnberg.
 Meet the Board, members of the openSUSE Boosters team and other SUSE guys there.
 We'll do a few short presentations but the focus lays clearly on communication and having fun.

 For more information about our work, please feel free to review our [documents](http://en.opensuse.org/Documents).